tilemill-project/tilemill/_posts/docs/0203-01-01-going-from-data-to-map.md

 they have no area.
 Points at addresses are simply a single position at that address.

-There are several ways to represent points, and these depend on what they represent and what you want to present:
+There are several ways to display points, and these depend on what they represent and what you want to present:

 ### Density